 7.1 Liability Cap.
-Each party and all of its Aﬃliates’ liability to the other party and its Affiliates, taken together arising out of or related this this Addendum, including the 2010 or 2021 SCCs, as applicable, shall be subject to the exclusions and limitations of liability set forth in the Agreement.
+Each party and all of its Aﬃliates’ liability to the other party and its Affiliates, taken together arising out of or related this this Addendum, including the EU SCCs or UK International Data Transfer Agreement, as applicable, shall be subject to the exclusions and limitations of liability set forth in the Agreement.
 For the avoidance of doubt, Double and its Affiliates’ total liability for all claims from Customer arising out of or relating to the Agreement or this Addendum shall apply in aggregate.

 7.2 Liability to Data Subjects.
-Nothing in Section 7.1 (Liability Cap) shall alter the parties’ liability to data subjects as provided for in either the 2010 or 2021 SCCs (as applicable).
+Nothing in Section 7.1 (Liability Cap) shall alter the parties’ liability to data subjects as provided for in either the EU SCCs or UK International Data Transfer Addendum, as applicable.
 Each party agrees that it will be liable to data subjects for the entire damage resulting from a violation by it of Applicable Data Protection Law.
 If one party paid full compensation for the damage suﬀered, it is entitled to claim back from the other party that part of the compensation corresponding to the other party’s part of the responsibility for the damage.
-Notwithstanding the foregoing, with respect to processing of personal data subject to either the 2010 or 2021 SCCs as provided herein, the allocation of liability to data subjects as between the parties shall be governed by the applicable SCCs taking into consideration that both parties agree that Customer will be liable to data subjects for the entire damage resulting from a violation of European Data Protection Law with regard to processing of personal data for which it is a controller, and that Double will only be liable to data subjects for the damage resulting from a violation of the obligations of European Data Protection Law directed to processor where it has acted outside of or contrary to Customer’s lawful instructions or violated this Addendum.
+Notwithstanding the foregoing, with respect to processing of personal data subject to either the EU SCCs or UK International Data Transfer Addendum, as provided herein, the allocation of liability to data subjects as between the parties shall be governed by the applicable terms therein taking into consideration that both parties agree that Customer will be liable to data subjects for the entire damage resulting from a violation of European and UK Data Protection Law with regard to processing of personal data for which it is a controller, and that Double will only be liable to data subjects for the damage resulting from a violation of the obligations of European and UK Data Protection Law directed to processor where it has acted outside of or contrary to Customer’s lawful instructions or violated this Addendum.
 Double will be exempt from liability if it proves that it is not in any way responsible for the event giving rise to the damage.

 8. Modiﬁcation and Termination of this Addendum: This Addendum shall remain in eﬀect until the later of (i) termination of the Agreement or (ii) such time as Double no longer processes any Customer Information on behalf of Customer.
 Failure to comply with any of the material provisions of this Addendum is considered a material breach of the Agreement.
 In the event of termination, Double will return or destroy data pursuant to Section 2.7 (Return or Deletion of Customer Information).
 Double may update the terms of this Addendum from time to time; provided, however, Double will provide at least thirty (30) days prior written notice to Customer of any proposed update.
-In the event that a competent Data Protection Supervisory Authority for the UK issues alternative SCCs for Data Transfers, (i) Double may, upon giving notice in accordance with this Section 8 (Modification and Termination of this Addendum) amend this Addendum to replace the 2010 SCCs referred to herein with such alternative SCCs and any such amendments or supplemental provisions as deemed necessary by Double for the purposes of this Addendum and (ii) from the date of such notice, any reference in this Addendum to the 2010 SCCs shall be deemed to refer to such alternative SCCs.
-The then-current terms of this Addendum are available at http://withdouble.com/data-processing-addendum.
+The then-current terms of this Addendum are available at https://withdouble.com/data-processing-addendum.

 9. Entire Agreement; Conﬂict: This Addendum supersedes and replaces all prior and contemporaneous agreements, oral and written, with regard to the subject matter of this Addendum, including any prior data processing addenda entered into between Customer and Double.
-If there is any conﬂict between this Addendum and any agreement, including the Agreement, the provisions of the following documents (in order of precedence) shall prevail: (a) the 2010 or 2021 SCCs (as applicable) and their Annexes; then (b) this Addendum and its Appendices; then (c) the Agreement.
+If there is any conﬂict between this Addendum and any agreement, including the Agreement, the provisions of the following documents (in order of precedence) shall prevail: (a) the EU SCCs and their Annexes and/or the UK International Data Transfer Agreement and its Tables (as applicable); then (b) this Addendum and its Appendices; then (c) the Agreement.